ShuvroWritesCode/open-notes/README.md

 ## Features

-- No unnecessary features.
-Just a blank canvas to write notes.
+- Not many features.
+Just a blank canvas to write notes in limegreen font
-- Highlight text and press `Tab + Enter` to get basic AI-generated suggestions.
-Don’t expect miracles — it’s just a basic integration.
+- Select text and press `Tab + Enter` to send it as a prompt to AI
-- Save notes as text files on your device.
-Nothing fancy, just classic .txt.
+- Download note as text file on your device.
+Nothing fancy, just classic `.txt`
-- Meetings, study notes, doodling, or whatever.
-It’s not revolutionary, but it works.
+- Meetings, study notes, doodling, or whatever, it works to take notes quickly

 ## Setup Instructions